Search for other topics in Food-Skills-for-Self-Sufficiency.com:

 If you're interested in learning about survival skills, check out my friend Lisa's website: thesurvivalmom.com It's an excellent resource for information on surviving hard times, and general emergency preparedness.

-Fresh fruits and vegetables purchased in in bulk from local sources are generally fresher, riper, better tasting, healthier and less expensive produce than buying the same thing from your local grocery or super store.
+Fresh fruits and vegetables purchased in in bulk from local sources or home grown are generally fresher, riper, better tasting, healthier and less expensive produce than buying the same thing from your local grocery or super store.

 There are several options for purchasing meats in bulk From as simple as watching the grocery store circulars for really good sales and stocking up, to advanced as having a steer or hog butchered at a local meat locker or butcher shop.
 Depending on where you live, fresh seafood could be a great and relatively inexpensive option for bulk purchase and storage.

 Dry goods lend themselves very well to bulk purchases.
 What I classify as dry goods are things like; flour, cornmeal, sugar, salt, spices, coffees, teas, nuts, dried beans, rice, popcorn and whole grains.
 I would also classify not so dry things like oils, honey or molasses, and vinegar in the "dry goods" category as well.

 Canned goods (especially home canned) are a good means of storing food that otherwise would only keep for a few days.
 Fruits and vegetables are best when canned at home, but the reality is, not everybody has the equipment or the time to can their own food.
 Or - you maybe you already do your own canning, but don't have access to certain items in fresh form.